 Receive Focus insights straight to your inbox

-The idea of generating financial returns along with making an impact has seen sustainable investing assets in the world’s five biggest markets grow to $30.7 trillion at the start of 2018, a 34% increase in two years, according to the Global Sustainable Investment Alliance.
+The idea of generating financial returns along with making an impact has seen sustainable investing assets under management grow from $114bn in 2017 to $715bn in 2020 - a 517% increase, according to the Global Impact Investing Network (GIIN).

 In the second instalment of Investec’s Tech4Good event series focused on the UN’s 4th Sustainable Development Goal of “access to equitable and quality education” Focus interviewed Tine Fisker Henriksen to discuss impact investing.

 Henriksen is the Innovative Finance Lead at Bertha Centre for Social Innovation and Entrepreneurship.

 Q: What is impact investing?

 A: Impact investments intend to create positive impact beyond financial returns.
 They’re usually guided by four key principles:

 - Investment with return expectations: A financial return on capital or, at minimum, a return of capital

 - Range of return expectations and asset classes: Returns range from concessionary to risk-adjusted market rate, made across asset classes including fixed income, venture capital and private equity.